emito69/Solidity_TP2/README.md

 <hr>
  <h4> 🔭 About me : </h4>

-- 👯 I’m looking to collaborate on web developmet projects.

-- 📝 I’m currently learning new back and front-end programming skills
+- 📝  I am an Instrumentation and Control engineer who constantly trains to keep up with new technologies..

-- 📫 How to reach me: alvarezemiliano@gmail.com
+- 📫 How to reach me: [my Linkedin](https://www.linkedin.com/in/emiliano-alvarez-a6677b1b4).

 <br>
 <div id="badges" align="center">
     <a href="https://www.linkedin.com/in/emiliano-alvarez-a6677b1b4/">